-- doesn't (9) Any person aggrieved by the decision of the Authority under of this section may appeal to the tribunal.
-If you gribuloni - (10) This section shall not limit or in any way affect the obligations of an operator under any condition of a licence.
+- (8) Subsection (6) shall not affect in any way the right of a person to take any other action against the operator under this Act or any other law. - (9) Any person aggrieved by the decision of the Commission under this section may appeal to the tribunal. - (10) This section shall not limit or in any way affect the obligations of an operator under any condition of a licence.

-63. Denial of access or service.
+56. Denial of access or service.